Hearing loss may occur gradually or suddenly. Being familiar with the hidden signs of hearing loss is important for early detection and intervention.

 With time and exposure to loud noise, the nerve cells or microscopic hairs in the cochlea that carry sound signals to the brain may degrade.
 When fragile nerve endings are destroyed, electrical impulses cannot be transmitted effectively, which causes hearing loss.

-When should you visit an audiologist and what are the five indicators of hearing loss?
+When should you visit an audiologist and what are the five signs of hearing loss?

 Ringing in the ears or tinnitus